MANDATE - MAR. 21, 2021

-Alabama Governor Kay Ivey on Wednesday announced a statewide mask mandate
+Alabama Governor Kay Ivey has extended the statewide mask and social

-current "Safer At Home" order has been amended with the new
+to climb.
+The current "Safer At Home" order has been amended

-mask ordinance and remains in effect until 5 p.m. on July 31.
+with the new mask ordinance and remains in effect until 5 p.m. on April

 1. When do I have to wear a mask?

-You have to wear a mask when you are in public and in close contact
+You must wear a mask when you are in public and in

-with other people.
-Specifically, the order says to wear a mask when
+close contact with other people.
+Specifically, the order says to wear

-you are within six feet of a person from another household any of the
+a mask when you are within six feet of a person from another household

 young children have to wear a mask?
 What about people who are exercising?